-It’s important for understanding how vector graphics work: Vector graphics are basically coordinates on a plane.
+Well, vector graphics are basically coordinates on a plane.

-It means that if we know the position of at least two points on a plane, we are able to draw a line between those two points.
-This has many important implications in terms of the graphics we see today, but it is a very simple principle.
+If we know the position of at least two points on a plane, we are able to draw a line between those two points.

 Remember those connect-the-dots drawings from our childhood?